VisualSense

 VisualSense Modeling of wireless sensor networks requires sophisticated modeling of communication channels, sensor channels, ad-hoc networking protocols, localization strategies, media access control protocols, energy consumption in sensor nodes, etc. This modeling framework is designed to support a component-based construction of such models.
 It is intended to enable the research community to share models of disjoint aspects of the sensor nets problem and to build models that include sophisticated elements from several aspects.

-Under Windows, to install VisualSense, install the full version of Ptolemy II and select Vergil - VisualSense from the start menu.
+To start VisualSense under Windows, select Vergil - VisualSense from the start menu.

 • April 4, 2008: VisualSense-7.0.1 is available as part of the Ptolemy II 7.0.1 release.